AshleyF/Forthkit/readme.md

 6) TODO: Make more new "hardware" - a stack machine this time
 7) TODO: Port our Forth to this - see how the inner interpreter goes away
     * TODO: Use block-style disk I/O
-8) TODO: Move to a colorForth style varient (less syntax, no immediate words, etc.)
+8) TODO: Move to a colorForth style variant (less syntax, no immediate words, etc.)
 9) TODO: Build a block editor and stop using Vim
     * TODO: We've now bootstrapped a whole "OS" for ourselves!